jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 - __It's a store of value that is protected from the FED's inflation!*__ (_*just don't show them any chart with r2-value that reveals zero relationship between inflation and BTC price_)
 - __It can't be manipulated!*__ (_*this talking point becomes temporary invalid when a "dip" happens and we need to scapegoat an unfaithful Whale_).
 - __It's the Apex predator of the financial markets!__ (_just like MySpace was the apex predator of social networks_).
 You must also study the language of HODLers.
-HFSP, FUD, BTFD, REKT, Rug pull, are necessary terms to understand.
-They help identify other members of the faith in ~~echo chambers~~ on social media and messageboards.
-They are also very useful when it comes time to ratchet up the FOMO on the pagans -- or to shame out of shitcoin considerations.
+HFSP, FUD, BTFD, REKT, Rug pull, and bag holder are necessary terms to understand.
+They help identify other members of the faith in ~~echo chambers~~ on social media and messageboards and spread the gospel.
+They are also very useful when it comes time to ratchet up the FOMO on the pagans -- or when to shame out of shitcoin considerations.

-Lastly, the source of strength for the BTC/USD God comes from new members, so there is an ordinance of evangelism.
+Lastly, the greatest source of strength for the BTC/USD God comes from new members of the church, so there is an ordinance of evangelism.
 Twitter is preferred medium for missionary work, so please please adorn your profile/bio with hierograms such as "#Bitcoin" and adding glowing red lights over your avatar's eyes.
 More devout members will amplify the creeds of our holy men by re-tweeting their irreconcilable truths.
 In moments of FUD, look to tweet/retweet messages like
 "_I'M NEVER SELLING!!_" or "_I just bought the dip, did you?_".
 While during moments of "When Lambo?" add fuel to mania-fire by tweeting: